aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/jdbc-sink.md

 -   `"topics": "iot_measurements"`: setting the topic to sink
 -   `"value.converter": "org.apache.kafka.connect.json.JsonConverter"`:
-    the message value is in plain JSON format without a schema, there is not converter defined for the key since it\'s empty
+    the message value is in plain JSON format without a schema, there is not converter defined for the key since it's empty
 -   `"pk.mode": "record_value"`: the connector is using the message
     value to set the target database key
 -   `"pk.fields": "iot_id"`: the connector is using the field `iot_id`